grafana/AWS_Workshop/lab_2/lab_2_instructions.md

     ![](https://ajeuwbhvhr.cloudimg.io/colony-recorder.s3.amazonaws.com/files/2024-04-07/191763ae-a6ec-487b-accc-fdce8abc7f31/user_cropped_screenshot.jpeg?tl_px=154,51&br_px=1701,917&force_format=png&width=1120.0)

-    You should now be able to see the underlying query that makes up this panel - this is PromQL!
-You could do the same thing with the Kubernetes dashboards we explored earlier.
+    You should now be able to see the underlying query that makes up this panel - this is PromQL, the Prometheus query language.
+We're using PromQL to query our Grafana Cloud Metrics data source directly, as it now contains CloudWatch metrics that are being pulled from AWS, thanks to the AWS integration.

     ![](./images/cw_lambda_query.png)